gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 The version and edition served from that endpoint will be configured using the `cluster_maintenance_config` and `autoupdate_version` resources.
 Whether the updater querying the endpoint is instructed to upgrade (via `agent_auto_update`) is dependent on the `host=[uuid]` parameter sent to `/v1/webapi/find`.

-To ensure that the updater is always able to retrieve the desired version, instructions to the updater are delivered via unauthenticated requests to the `/v1/webapi/find`.
+To ensure that the updater is always able to retrieve the desired version, instructions to the updater are delivered via unauthenticated requests to `/v1/webapi/find`.
 Teleport proxies use their access to heartbeat data to drive the rollout and modulate the `/v1/webapi/find` response given the host UUID.

 Rollouts are specified as interdependent groups of hosts, selected by upgrade group identifier.